BWibo/3dcitydb-mkdocs/docs/3dcitydb/metadata-module.md

     }
     ```

-Each feature type is represented as a JSON object and has an `"identifier"`, which combines the namespace alias and type name
+Each feature type is represented as a JSON object and includes an `"identifier"`, which combines the namespace alias and type name
-for unique identification and reference, along with a `"description"` property defining the type.
-These definitions
+for unique identification and reference.
+It also has a `"description"` property that defines the type, based on CityGML 3.0
-come from CityGML 3.0.
+definitions .
 The `"table"` property specifies the 3DCityDB table where the feature is stored, typically the
 [`FEATURE`](feature-module.md#feature-table) table.

 The `"properties"` array lists the feature type's properties as separate JSON objects.
 Each property has a `"name"`, matching